gkgaurav31/spring/17-getting-started-with-aspects.md

 ## ADDING ASPECT TO OUR APP

-- Enable the aspect mechanism in your Spring app by annotating the configuration class with the `@EnableAspectJAutoProxy` annotation.
+- Enable the aspect mechanism in the Spring app by annotating the configuration class with the `@EnableAspectJAutoProxy` annotation.

   ```java
   package config;